-- 61.1 If the Council sets up a Division, the Institute's affairs there shall be run by a Divisional Committee, and any assets transferred in accordance with byelaw 60.7 must be applied for the purposes of the Institute at the direction of that Divisional Committee. - 61.2 A Divisional Committee is a committee of the Council and is accountable to the Council. - 61.3 Subject to any regulations made under byelaws 61.11 and 61.12 below, the members of a Divisional Committee are elected from Fellows of the Division by eligible members of that Division.
+- 62.1 If the Council sets up a Division, the Institute's affairs there shall be run by a Divisional Committee, and any assets transferred in accordance with byelaw 61.7 must be applied for the purposes of the Institute at the direction of that Divisional Committee. - 62.2 A Divisional Committee is a committee of the Council and is accountable to the Council.

-- 61.4 The members of a Division are from time to time to decide by ordinary resolution at a general meeting of the members of the Division how many elected members there are to be on the Divisional Committee; but a Divisional Committee must have a minimum of seven elected members. - 61.5 The elected members of the Divisional Committee may include any Council member or members who have been elected by the members of the Division. - 61.6 In addition to the elected members of the Divisional Committee, not less than two and no more than five of the most recent Past Presidents of the Divisional Committee who are willing to continue to serve are to be members of the Divisional Committee. - 61.7 The Divisional Committees are to determine the number of Past Presidents under byelaw 61.6. - 61.8 At any time when only one Past President of the Divisional Committee is willing to continue to serve on the Committee, that Past President is to be a member of the Divisional Committee.
-At any time when no Past President of the Divisional Committee is willing to continue to serve on the Committee byelaw 61.6 does not have effect. - 61.9 Subject to any rule of law or order of a competent authority to the contrary, the elected members and any Past Presidents of the Divisional Committee shall serve also as the directors of any legal entity established under byelaw 60.7 and the President and any Vice-President of the Division shall serve as the chairman and vice-chairman respectively of the board of directors of that entity. - 61.10 A Divisional Committee may at any time co-opt eligible Fellows to make up not more than a quarter of the Committee who shall be eligible to serve as members of the Committee for such period as the Committee may specify at the time of co-option. - 61.11 A co-opted member of a Divisional Committee is not entitled to serve as a director of any legal entity established under byelaw 60.7 or to vote or take any part in a decision to co-opt a member under byelaw 61.9. - 61.12 A Divisional Committee may make regulations about its own composition, procedures, and business, which may include procedures for filling a casual vacancy on the Committee and the power to set up committees and to delegate functions to them. - 61.13 These regulations must be consistent with and subordinate to these byelaws and must first be approved by the Council before being put to the members of the Division for approval at a general meeting. - 61.14 Byelaws 3.2 to 3.5, 46, 47 (but excluding 47.1 (b)), 48 to 50, 52 and 72 also apply to Divisional Committees.
+- 62.3 Subject to any regulations made under byelaws 62.11 and 62.12 below, the members of a Divisional Committee, will be elected by Eligible Members of that Division and may be Fellows, Associates, Affiliated members, or non-members of that Division.
+Affiliated Members and non-members are to make up no more than a quarter of the Committee. - The members of a Division are from time to time to decide by ordinary resolution at a general meeting of the members of the Division how many members, as well as elected members, there are to be on the Divisional Committee; but a Divisional Committee must have a minimum of seven elected members. - The elected members of the Divisional Committee may include any Council member or members who have been elected by the members of the Division. - 62.6 In addition to the elected members of the Divisional Committee, no more than two of the most recent Past Presidents of the Divisional Committee who are willing to continue to serve are to be members of the Divisional Committee. - 62.7 The Divisional Committees are to determine the number of Past Presidents under byelaw 62.6. - At any time when only one Past President of the Divisional Committee is willing to continue to serve on the Committee, that Past President is to be a member of the Divisional Committee.
+At any time when no Past President of the Divisional Committee is willing to continue to serve on the Committee byelaw 62.6 does not have effect. - 62.9 Subject to any rule of law or order of a competent authority to the contrary, the elected members and any Past Presidents of the Divisional Committee shall serve also as the directors of any legal entity established under byelaw 61.07 and the President and any Vice-President of the Division shall serve as the chairman and vice-chairman respectively of the board of directors of that entity. - 62.10 A Divisional Committee may at any time co-opt eligible Fellows, Associates and Affiliated Members and non-members to make up not more than a quarter of the Committee who shall be eligible to serve as members of the Committee for such period as the Committee may specify at the time of co-option. - 62.11 A Divisional Committee may make regulations about its own composition, procedures, and business, which may include procedures for filling a casual vacancy on the Committee and the power to set up committees and to delegate functions to them. - These regulations must be consistent with and subordinate to these byelaws and must first be approved by the Council before being put to the members of the Division for approval at a general meeting. - 62.13 Byelaws 3.2 to 3.5, 47, 48 (but excluding 48.1 (b)), 49 to 51, 53 and 73 also apply to Divisional Committees.
 Where a Divisional Committee has an existing local variation to one of the byelaws referred to in this byelaw, that variation will continue in force until it is practicable for the Division to amend the variation.

-62 Powers and responsibilities of a Divisional Committee
+63 Powers and responsibilities of a Divisional Committee